JCalderan/pseudo-app-ts/README.md

 $ npm run test:cov
 ```

+### TODOs:
+The following topics need to be implemented or researched:
+- use a logger
+- make the application port configurable
+- enhance coverage on non-domain modules
+- build the project docker image with GithubActions
+- launch e2e tests with GithubActions
+- produce coverage artifact with GithubActions
+- inject SQL fixtures in e2e tests before each use cases
+- reduce boilerplate code in unit tests
+- Refactor the application code with Hexagonal Architecture principles...might need to drop nestjs

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).